tristandunn/pusher-fake/README.markdown

 ##### Zeus

-A custom plan is required.
+Using Zeus requires a custom plan.
 See [an example plan](https://github.com/tristandunn/pusher-fake-example/commit/add6dedad3b6da12cdac818d2fff3696a5d44738) for the configuration necessary.

 ##### Other